Vipera orlovi

-Vipera orlovi is a species of venomous snake in the family Viperidae.
+Vipera orlovi is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
 The species is endemic to Russia.

 Taxonomy

-V. orlovi was described as a species new to science by Boris S. Tuniyev and Sergei V. Ostrovskikh in 2001.
+Vipera orlovi was described as a species new to science by Boris S. Tuniyev and Sergei V. Ostrovskikh in 2001.

 Etymology

-The specific name, orlovi, is in honor of Russian herpetologist Nikolai Lusteranovich Orlov (born 1952).
+The specific name, orlovi, is in honor of Russian herpetologist Nikolai Liutsianovich Orlov (born 1952).

 Geographic range

-V. orlovi is found in the Caucasus area of Russia.
+Vipera orlovi is found in the Caucasus area of Russia.

 Habitat

-The preferred habitats of V. orlovi are forest, grassland, and shrubland at altitudes of 200–950 m.
+The preferred habitats of Vipera orlovi are forest, grassland, and shrubland at altitudes of 200–950 m.